CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Transfer.md

 Use the arrow keys to move the nozzle head above your material and loosen the silver knob again.
-Then remove the black cap and place it with the tab under the nozzle
+Then remove the black cap and place it with the tab under the nozzle.

 ![image](/images/288.jpg)